strapdata/elassandra/docs/elassandra/source/configuration.rst

 * Turn swapping off.
 * Configure less than half the total memory of your server and up to 30.5Gb.
 Minimum recommended DRAM for production deployments is 32Gb.
 If you are not aggregating on analyzed string fields, you can probably use less memory to improve file system cache used by Doc Values (See this `excelent blog <https://www.elastic.co/fr/blog/support-in-the-wild-my-biggest-elasticsearch-problem-at-scale>`_ post by Chris Earle).
 * Set -Xms to the same value as -Xmx.
-* Ensure JNA and jemalloc are correctly installed.
+* Ensure JNA and jemalloc are correctly installed and enabled.

 Write performances
 ..................